STEWARDSHIP

 There is a common tendency to use the term ‘Russia’ to refer to the pre-1917 Russian Empire and to the post-1991 Russian Federation, but never to the Soviet Union.
 Some of this is pedantic: the Soviet Union did not call itself ‘Russia’, and there was a unit (“republic”) within the Soviet Union that was identified as “Russia”, namely the Russian Soviet Federative Socialist Republic (Российская Советская Федеративная Социалистическая Республика « Rossiĭskaja Sovetskaja Federativnaja Socialističeskaja Respublika »), which became the present Russian Federation after 1991.
 Some of this is historical-ideological: in the beginning, leftists were incentivized to agree that there had been a dramatic break from the Russian Empire, and that distinction was continued, as habit for some but for others as a response to the same incentives.
 But within a few years of its inception the Soviet régime had reconquered nearly all the lands of the Russian Empire, and was dominated (notwithstanding the presence of a few Russified figures like Stalin) by the Russian nation, just as the empire had been.
 The Russian Federation itself willingly claims to be the successor of the Soviet Union, notably seeking and inheriting its permanent seat on the UN Security Council and its nuclear-weapons franchise; it also uses a reworded Soviet anthem.
 And though the Russian Federation is, thanks to the dissolution of the Soviet Union, significantly smaller than the tsardom at its peak, it remains an empire, with numerous subject peoples, especially Turks.
 Some of them, notably Chechnya (Noxçiyçö), have attempted to break away or even for a time succeeded in breaking away from continued Russian rule.

 The ascension of Vladimir Putin (Владимир Владимирович Путин « Vladimir Vladimirovič Putin ») to power in 2000 not only curtailed an incipient liberalism in the Russian Federation, but has reinforced Russian imperial and irredentist aspirations and Soviet nostalgia.
-This has included active attempts to bring about pro-Russia politics in other post-Soviet states, the seizure of Crimea (Крым « Krym »), military support for the breakaway states in the Donbass (Донбасс « Donbass »), establishing protectorates in territories that have broken away from other post-Soviet states, and, most recently, the full-scale invasion of Ukraine.
+This has included active attempts to bring about pro-Russia politics in other post-Soviet states, the seizure of Crimea (Крым « Krym »), military support for the breakaway states in the Donbass (Донбасс « Donbass »), establishing protectorates in territories that have broken away from other post-Soviet states, and, most recently, the full-scale invasion of Ukraine and the incorporation of the Donbass and other parts of historical Novorossiya.

 The presence of native Russian speakers outside the Russian Federation is partially due to Russian colonization, with the Russian state at times deliberately settling Russians among other cultures, and partially due to assimiliation, with children of other cultures growing up speaking the lingua franca, but there is a third explanation in some cases.
 Novorossiya, the northern coastal region of the Black Sea and conventionally considered to be the southern part of Ukraine, was not traditionally Ukrainian territory, or even part of the North Slavic lands at all.
 It was conquered by the Russian Empire from the Ottoman Turks, and the Turkic residents displaced; it was then repopulated by Slavs from the rest of the empire, many of whom were Russian-speaking from the beginning.
 Crimea was not administered as part of the Ukrainian province of the state until 1954.